 Surrogacy is a partnership built on mutual respect and shared hope.
 Every surrogate we advocate for deserves independent counsel to ensure her interests and healthcare autonomy are protected.

-We verify that financial arrangements are transparent and managed through secure escrow accounts, and that contracts clearly protect a surrogate’s right to manage her own medical decisions.
+We verify that financial arrangements are transparent—often utilizing secure escrow accounts as an industry best practice—and that contracts clearly protect a surrogate’s right to make her own medical decisions.

 Ethical surrogacy also includes access to counseling even after the baby goes home, ensuring that the women who help create families are always treated with dignity and professional care.